tientrinh21/exchangelicious/uni-data/data/japan-nagasaki.md

 - Official transcripts from their home university.
 - Proof of language proficiency (if required).
-- Financial support documentation to demonstrate sufficient funds for living expenses in Leeuwarden.
+- Financial support documentation to demonstrate sufficient funds for living expenses in Nagasaki.

 ### Additional Requirements